maham-Saeed77/CSCE155-C-Lab02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Hello, Dennis.
+You are 22 years, 36 weeks, and 3 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Hello, bjarne.
+You are 22 years, 18 weeks, and 6 days old today